 - In Section 3, you can see that entities BusinessPartners and Orders are exposed.
-You can perform standard create/retrieve/update/delete (CRUD) operations on them. - In Section 2.1, you can see that a bindable action named Close is defined and can be bound to type SAPB1.Document.
-As orders are of this entity type, therefore, orders has a Close action (POST /Orders(id)/Close). - In Section 2.2, you can see a global action named OrdersService.Close is defined.
-(You can use POST /OrdersService.Close).
+You can perform standard create/retrieve/update/delete (CRUD) operations on them. - In Section 2, you can see that a bindable action named Close is defined and can be bound to type SAPB1.Document.
+As orders are of this entity type, therefore, orders has a Close action (POST /Orders(id)/Close).